Frequently Asked Questions

 How much does treatment cost?

-Appointments range in cost depending on the type of services being provided.
+Appointment costs depend on the type of services being provided.

 Good Faith Estimate

-For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call the Colorado Division of Insurance at 303-894-7490 or 1-800-930-3745.
+For more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call the Colorado Division of Insurance at 303-894-7490 or 1-800-930-3745.

 How do I pay?